Soreine/prismjs-components-loader/README.md

 ##### `PrismLoader.COMPONENTS: Object<string, ComponentDefinition>`

 A map between component IDs and their metadata.
+This is the same as `prismjs/components.js`

 ```js
 type ComponentDefinition = {